DotCamp/wp-table-builder/readme.txt

 WP Table Builder is perfect for creating comparison tables, pricing tables, list tables and many more.

-The builder comes with 4 elements right now.
+The builder comes with 5 elements right now.
 You can add the following elements in a table:

 * Text
 * Image
 * List
 * Button
+* Star Rating

 All the elements come with customization options of their own.